PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 ## Questions this dataset could help answer

 * Which area in New Jersey has the highest designated shortage score?
-* How many dentist FTEs would be needed to ensure Idaohans have adequate access to dental care?
+* How many dentist FTEs would be needed to ensure Idahoans have adequate access to dental care?
 * What shortage area in North Dakota has the highest proportion of people to dentist?
 * How many dentist FTEs are currently servicing the low income population of Genessee County, Michigan?